Cat and Dog Teeth Cleaning

 Cats and dogs need their teeth cleaned too!
 Regular pet dental care keeps teeth sparkling clean, but also prevents serious issues.
 Gum disease is one of the most common medical issues seen in pets, but it’s entirely preventable.
 By bringing your pet in for annual or biannual wellness visits, we have a chance to visually inspect their teeth and gums.
 Then, we can tell if your pet is ready for a professional dental cleaning.
 Once we safely sedate your pet, our state-of-the-art equipment and skilled care will take care of any underlying tooth and gum issues.
 Tooth aches hurt!
-Visit us for a pet dental care today.
+Visit us for a pet dental exam today.
 All our services are easily accessible to Longview and area communities.

 Prevent Gum Disease with